Plan for a crazy Fourth of July in San Francisco again this year. In 2015, this popular holiday lands on a Saturday!

 On this day, you can enjoy fireworks along the waterfront, activities all day at Pier 39 and a ferry ride around the bay.

-Other popular activities this day include theater performances of Once, wine tasting tours and several other fun activities throughout the city.
-You can also join one of the SF Public Library's free walking tours during the day.
+Other popular activities this day include biking around the city, wine tasting tours, and several other fun activities throughout the day.
+You can also join one of the SF Public Library's free walking tours in the morning or afternoon.

 The weekend is also full of fun activities with the annual Fillmore Street Festival, a free concert in Stern Grove Park and Oakland Athletics baseball just across the bay.